 But how does the leasing office manage all this activity as well as the added work of managing high-occupancy properties?

 PERQ was built to solve this problem.
 With PERQ, you can maximize the effectiveness of all your marketing and leasing activity, and minimize the need for the team to do more work.
 PERQ uses AI to manage your top of funnel activity; managing communication, nurture and digital experiences for rental prospects before they are ready to speak with a leasing agent.

 PERQ works with leads and pulls them down the pipeline, so when a vacant unit does open up, your team has a list of prospects who are qualified and ready to move.
 It nurtures all of those quality leads that have stated they are over 90 days out from moving, without adding more work on your leasing teams.
-PERQ’s proprietary combination of assistants, interactive online experiences, and cross-channel lead nurture keeps those prospects engaged, while also capturing important insights that help to qualify prospects and personalize their experience.
+PERQ’s proprietary solution of assistants, interactive online experiences, and cross-channel lead nurture keeps those prospects engaged, while also capturing important insights that help to qualify prospects and personalize their experience.